rparpa/ensiie-project/README.md

     * DOCKER_USER_ID: to obtain the value of this variable you need to execute this command `$(echo id -u $USER)` on a Terminal.
 Copy and past the output.
     * REMOTE_HOST: For those who want to use the PHPStorm Debugger, put your IP address.
 Otherwise, skip this step.

-Now, let's begin the installation :
+Now, let's begin the installation of the front End & Back end:
+* `db install`.
+This is specific to the front end
 * `make install`.
 This command may take time.
 * That's it!
 Your website is running [http:localhost:8080](http:localhost:8080)